UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 4    0 days 10:22:00
            ...
 28   0 days 11:21:00
-29   5 days 12:47:00
+29   5 days 13:47:00
 30   0 days 10:15:00
 31   0 days 13:37:00
 32   0 days 10:29:00
 Name: Date, Length: 33, dtype: timedelta64[ns]
 ```

 This outputs a pandas Series with the time that occurs between rows.
+As
+you can see there was a 10 hour and 31minute gap between Tom’s second
+and third bike rides.
+Wow - that’s a long work day\!"

 Here, you’ll now notice a new dtype at the bottom of our new pandas
 Series named